Permify/permify/README.md

 ## What is Permify?

 Permify is an open-source authorization service for creating and maintaining fine-grained authorizations.
-You can Permify container with docker and it works as a Rest API.
+You can run Permify container with docker and it works as a Rest API.

 Permify converts, coordinate, and sync your authorization data as relation tuples into your preferred database.
 And you can check authorization with single request based on those tuples.